 Fellowships inspire and allow students to pursue valuable research and academic experiences at Yale-NUS and across the globe.
 Additionally, the application process for fellowships is possibly the most rewarding aspect as it will allow you to clarify your thinking, learn to write a strong proposal, answer challenging questions, and ethically engage in the world and in critical reflection.

-Sound like something you’re interested in?
+Sounds like something you are interested in?
 The pages on this website will describe fellowships to consider, the application process, and provide advice for applicants.
 CIPE is available to help find the right fellowships, provide feedback on proposals and personal statements, along with helping students prepare for interviews and making sure that students navigate the application process smoothly.

 Would you like to explore your options further?
 CIPE is here to help.

-Please write to firstname.lastname@example.org to set up an advising session.
-In order to make an appointment with Charlotte, please send the following via email:
+Please write to email@example.com to set up an advising session.
+In order to make an appointment with Paul, please send the following via email:

-Are you planning to apply for a fellowship that will commence in the 2018-2019 academic year?
+Are you planning to apply for a fellowship that will commence in the following academic year?
 We encourage you to consider these timelines here to give time to develop your goals fully while applying.
-Students planning to apply for Knight-Hennessy Scholars, the US or Canada Rhodes, or the Schwarzman Scholars must submit their application via the specific postings in Symplicity by August 7 @ 12pm SGT.
+Students planning to apply for Knight-Hennessy Scholars or the US/Canada Rhodes must submit their application via the specific postings in Symplicity by August 7 @ 12pm SGT.

 CIPE Handouts to guide you through the process:

-Declaration of Intent Form – to be submitted May 15 (to notify us of your formal intent to apply for institutional endorsement and other fellowships awards that require CIPE advising)
+Fellowships Declaration of Intent Form – to be submitted by May 15 (to notify us of your formal intent to apply for institutional endorsement and other fellowships awards that require CIPE advising)